IT-Guy007/JWST-passage-Quiescent-galaxies/README.md

 # Analytics of the predictions
 The [notebook](notebooks/model_predictor_analytics.ipynb) has all the logic for evaluating the predictions and creating the needed plots for analysis.

+# Downloading model
+It is also possible to download a pre-trained model for this project, which are the steps done in the [builder notebook](notebooks/model_builder_sequential.ipynb).
+The model is available at [Hugging Face](https://huggingface.co/IT-Guy007/AstroVisionV1).
+Move both files in data to the local model folder of the project.

 # License
 This project is licensed under the MIT License see the [LICENSE](LICENSE) file for details.